By Michael Weinstock

 Introduction

 Running injuries are common, afflicting greater than two-thirds of frequent runners each year[1].
-Despite the abundance of available resources, there are no clear guidelines to extend to patients on the subject of proper running …
+Despite the abundance of available resources, there are no clear guidelines to extend to patients on the subject of proper …